cgibsonmm/The_hub/README.md

 # The Hub

-### .The Hub is your place for social media information.
+### The Hub is your place for social media information.
 The single place needed to view all of your most important media content in one central location.

+####Using Youtube, Twitter, and Reddit APIs the app will gather a hub of tech related information.
+The Hub provides you with all of your nessasary information all in one place.
+Users will be able to search and filter data based off of their filter prfrences.

 | Component | Priority | Estimated Time | Time Invetsted | Actual Time |